sharingexcess/.github/profile/README.md

 ## Tools we use

 First and foremost, we are a Typescript shop, for the front and back end.
-Our system is entirely based in a [monorepo](https://github.com/sharingexcess/sharingexcess), with apps/packages for each service, including our frontend PWA-based app, our API server, our database configuration, and our type/schema definitions.
+Our system is entirely based in a [monorepo](https://github.com/sharingexcess/sharingexcess), with apps/packages for each service, including our frontend PWA-based app, our API server, our Storage/S3 proxy server, our cron-based services, our database configuration, and our type/schema definitions.

 We're big supporters of [Bun](https://bun.com) and use it as our runtime for all services (as well as package management).

-We deploy and host our services using [Docker](https://www.docker.com) on [Railway](https://railway.com), while DNS and Blob Storage are managed on [Vercel](https://vercel.com).
+We deploy and host our services using [Docker](https://www.docker.com) on [Railway](https://railway.com), also using their S3 service for object storage via the Bun S3 Client, while DNS is managed on [Vercel](https://vercel.com).

 We use [Sentry](https://sentry.io) for error handling across our entire stack, [Mixpanel](https://mixpanel.com) for product analytics, and [APITally](https://apitally.io) for server analytics.